 The Board Charter will be reviewed as and when deemed appropriate so as to maintain its relevance with the business operations of the Bank and in line with the relevant regulatory requirements.
-The Board Charter is available on the Bank's corporate website (www.icbcmy.com) for reference.
+The Board Charter was last reviewed and revised in December 2024 and is available on the Bank's corporate website (www.icbcmy.com) for reference.
 Other than the Board Charter, the Board has also established a Terms of Reference ("TOR") which serves as a guide to the Board in discharging its duties effectively.